SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

+---

+Even though the course is now closed, you can still access the videos and PDFs in self-paced mode via the openSAP course itself.
+The hands-on exercises will continue to be available for some time.
+However, certain steps and screenshots may be out of date as products continue to evolve.
+Therefore, we cannot guarantee that all exercises will work as expected after the end of the course.

+---

 This exercise is part of the openSAP course [Building applications on SAP Business Technology Platform with Microsoft services](https://open.sap.com/courses/btpma1) - there you will find more information and context.

 # Setting up the development environment